all-contributors/cli/DEVELOPMENT.md

 This runs all tests with code coverage analysis enabled.

+Note: if you want to run your tests locally in vscode using the interactive IDE, be sure to install the Jest (orta) extension so your tests are discovered.

 ### Test Configuration

 Test configuration is in `jest.config.js`, which extends `kcd-scripts/jest` with